francois-p-peloquin/cordova-silent-mode/README.md

 ## Cordova Silent Mode

-This plugin allow to verify, through phonegap, if the current device is in silent mode.
+This Cordova plugin checks if the phone has been set to silent mode.
 Pleas note that this only works for iOS at the moment.

 ## Installation